sijokuruvilla/skg_blog/pages/reachme.md

 ---
 layout: page
-title: Best way to reach me
 permalink: /reachme
 ---

+# Best way to reach me

 Twitter would be the best way to reach me.